-Date of Grant Weighted - average Value of Share price (₹) Exercise price (₹) Expected volatility Expected Life (yrs) Risk Free Interest rate 25-0ct-18 36.95 44.85 39.75% 4 7.74% 24-May-19 31.20 30.45 47.98% 4 6.91% Expected Dividends The shares issued under stock options shall rank pari-passu, including the right to re dividend.
-Expected dividend payouts to be paid during the life of the option reduce the of a call option by creating drop in market price of the stock.
-Adjustments for known div payouts over the life of the option are made to the formulae under Black Scholes me However, in the present case, as the life of the option is greater than one year, the considerable difficulty in estimating the amount and time of future dividend payouts certainty.
-Hence, future dividend payouts have not been incorporated in the valuation and reduce the value r known dividend Scholes method. ne year, there is end payouts with used and the assumpt e effects of expected early Not Applicable (c) how expected volatility was determined, including an explanation of the extent to which expected volatility was based on historical volatility Volatility is a meas has fluctuated or period.
-Each vest grant.
-The volatilities respective expection the grant date volatility of the C Stock Exchange of thes been considered. is expected to fl has been conside ty for periods corr ed lives of the diff has been consi ompany's stock p of India Limited uctuate during a red as a separate responding to the erent vests, prior dered.
-The daily price on National the option grant I nt of fair value, Not Applicable
+Date of Grant Weighted - average Value of Share price (₹) Exercise price (₹) Expected volatility Expected Life (yrs) Risk Free Interest rate 25-0ct-18 36.95 44.85 39.75% 4 7.74% 24-May-19 31.20 30.45 47.98% 4 6.91% Expected Dividends The shares issued under dividend.
+Expected dividend.
+Expected dividend is a call option by creating payouts over the life of However, in the present considerable difficulty is certainty.
+Hence, future lend payouts to be ng drop in market the option are m at case, as the lif in estimating the e paid during the price of the stock ade to the formu e of the option i amount and tim life of the option k.
+Adjustments fo lae under Black s greater than of e of future divide reduce the value r known dividend Scholes method. ne year, there is end payouts with

+(b) the method used and the assumptions made to incorporate the effects of expected early exercise Not Applicable (c) how expected volatility was determined, including an explanation of the extent to which expected volatility was based on historical volatility Volatility is a measure of the amount by which a price has fluctuated or is expected to fluctuate during a period.
+Each vest has been considered as a separate grant.
+The volatility for periods corresponding to the respective expected lives of the different vests, prior to the grant date has been considered.
+The daily volatility of the Company's stock price on National Stock Exchange of India Limited over these years has been considered. (d) whether and how any other features of the option grant were incorporated into the measurement of fair value, such as a market condition

+Jawahar Lal Goel
-Bhagwan Das Narang

-Independent Director DIN: 00826573
+Chairman & Managing Director DIN: 00076462 Bhagwan Das Narang Independent Director DIN: 00826573